ogli-api/ogli/README.md

 * [Building a Custom Component](#building-a-custom-component)
 * [FAQ](#faq)

-## :zap: TL;DR
+## :zzz: TL;DR

-> :star: Ogli is a Simple, Serverless, Integration and API creation tool and framework.
+> Ogli is a Simple, Serverless, Integration and API creation tool and framework.

-## What is Ogli?
+## :bowtie: What is Ogli?

 The Ogli command line interface (CLI) is used to create serverless application integration projects and APIs that run in the cloud on Amazon's AWS platform.
 Ogli is a "deploy first" framework.
 Instead of deployment being the last thing you do, with Ogli it is the first thing you do.
 Deployment is something you are always doing, so it should be as natural as possible (not something to be feared).

-## Getting Started
+## :rocket: Getting Started

 ### Installation